sharetribe/just-enough-git/README.md

+(This articla has been posted in Sharetribe blog)

 # Just enought Git for a non-developer

-In Sharetribe almost everyone has to deal with code.
+At Sharetribe almost everyone is somehow dealing with the code.
 That's the spirit of a small tech startup.
-We use git and Github for source code management and when dealing with code, you have to have basic skills for using git.
+We use Git and Github for source code management.

-This article was meant to be an internal document for our non-developers who have to deal with code, namely our designer and analytics experts.
-However, as this stuff migth interest others, the blog post was written.
+This article was meant to be an internal document for our non-developers who have to small code changes every now and then, namely our designer and analytics expert.
+However, as this stuff might interest others, I decided to make the article in a form of a blog post.

 The best way to learn is by doing.
 That's why this tutorial contains also an interactive part.
 The tutorial can be found here https://github.com/sharetribe/just-enough-git.
 Feel free to make your own fork.